yunji0387/express-auth-server/CONTRIBUTING.md

-# Contributing to Next Admin System Express Authentication Server
+# Contributing to Express Authentication Server

-First off, thank you for considering contributing to the Next Form Data Auth Server.
+First off, thank you for considering contributing to the Express Authentication Server.
 It's people like you that make it a great tool.

 ## How Can I Contribute?